dvaragnolo/NLP-QA-BENCHMARK/README.md

 (CIDOC-CRM based) Knowledge Graphs" (2023).
 The datasets can be found at this link https://github.com/NicolaiGoon/CIDOC-QA-BENCHMARK/

 ## Templates
-Below, we provide the different SPARQL Template queries that sent to <https://triplydb.com/smithsonian/american-art-museum/sparql/american-art-museum>.
+In the CIDOC-QA-BENCHMARK repository, can be found the SPARQL template queries that sent to <https://triplydb.com/smithsonian/american-art-museum/sparql/american-art-museum>.
 The placeholders {Art Work} and {Artist} are replaced with entities present in the KG.
-From queries in Gounakis23, we add the following filtrer on SPARQL Query to specify the label of Art Work or Artist).
+From original templates, we add the following filtrer on SPARQL Query to specify the label of Art Work or Artist).

 Case {Art Work}